Planning tool

 Soil Temperature Germination Planner

-Use the catalog germination range on each seed entry as a go/no-go check before direct sowing outdoors, starting seeds indoors, or transplanting into cold beds.
+Start with no-thermometer soil-warmth presets when an exact reading is not handy, then use catalog germination ranges as a go/no-go check before direct sowing outdoors, starting seeds indoors, or transplanting into cold beds.

 Inputs

-Measure the bed with a soil thermometer placed about 4 inches deep, then compare that reading with local frost risk and the seed catalog range.
+Optional fallback for gardeners with a soil thermometer; measure about 4 inches deep, then compare that reading with local frost risk and the seed catalog range.

 Catalog germination range